TACC/Core-CMS/taccsite_cms/templates/snippets/README.md

 ## Why a Snippet Is Dangerous

-1. The code is dependent on the (unsynced) database, because it is not under:
+1. (Unless saved) The code is dependent on the (unsynced) database, because it is not under:
     - source/version control
-2. The code is independent of any other code control:
+2. The code may be authored independent of any other code control:
     - security
     - dependency management
     - style guide